slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Maya Angelou*

 ### On heros

+> *"Every society honors its live conformists and its dead troublemakers."
+-- Marshall McLuhan*

 > *"You either die a hero, or you live long enough to see yourself become the villain."
 -- Harvey Dent*